fastmcp-me/fast-pyairbyte/README.md

 ### Option 1: Hosted Server (Recommended for most users)

-Connect to the hosted server on Heroku - no local setup required.
+Connect to the hosted server on Heroku.
+You need to provide your OpenAI API key via MCP environment variables.

 #### For Cline (VS Code Extension)